sld-columbia/esp-caches/README.md

 `l2_localmem.sv` : Local memory that stores all of the data in the L2 as well as necessary information about the state of the line.
 Uses dual-ported BRAMs, with one port per way to ensure that an entire set can be read in one cycle.
 If an entire way cannot fit in a single BRAM, BRAMs are replicated "horizontally" and the most significant address bits are used to multiplex from the correct BRAM.
 If the data is too wide to fit in a BRAM, BRAMs are replicated "vertically" and concatenated to form the full data (i.e. 128 bit lines in 32 bit BRAMs).
 Not every request requires an access to the localmemory (i.e responses are always resolved from the outstanding request buffer).
 The fields that are stored are as follows:

--*line* : One cache line of data.
+- *line* : One cache line of data.
 128 bits.
 Each line is spread over 4 32-bit wide BRAMs.

--*state* : The state of each cache line.
+- *state* : The state of each cache line.
 3 bits.
 Stored in 4-bit wide BRAMs.

--*tag*: The tag bits for each cached address.
+- *tag*: The tag bits for each cached address.
 16-21 bits depending on number of sets.
 Stored in 32-bit wide BRAMs.

--*hprot*  : Write protections - 0 for instructions, 1 for data.
+- *hprot*  : Write protections - 0 for instructions, 1 for data.
 1-bit.
 Stored in 1-bit BRAMs.

--*evict way* : Keeps track of the next way for each set to start the eviction search from.
+- *evict way* : Keeps track of the next way for each set to start the eviction search from.
 1-3 bits depending on number of ways -  L2 is capped at 8 ways.
 Stored in 4-bit wide BRAMs.

 `l2_reqs.sv` : Buffers that store a small finite set (default is 4) of outstanding requests.
 Also includes the logic to perform a lookup in the buffer for each type of action.
 Stores several fields including the following:

--*cpu_msg* : `READ`, `READ_ATOMIC`, `WRITE`, or `WRITE_ATOMIC`
+- *cpu_msg* : `READ`, `READ_ATOMIC`, `WRITE`, or `WRITE_ATOMIC`

--*tag*, *set*, *way* : corresponding to the address of the request.
+- *tag*, *set*, *way* : corresponding to the address of the request.

--*size* : size of the request - byte, halfword, or word
+- *size* : size of the request - byte, halfword, or word

--*word_offset*, *byte_offset* : position in the cacheline of the desired data
+- *word_offset*, *byte_offset* : position in the cacheline of the desired data

--*state* : one of 13 unstable states
+- *state* : one of 13 unstable states

--*invack_cnt* : number of invalidate acknowledgements pending
+- *invack_cnt* : number of invalidate acknowledgements pending

--*word* : word to be written to the cache line
+- *word* : word to be written to the cache line

--*line* : cache line
+- *line* : cache line

 `l2_lookup.sv` : Used in the event of a miss in the outstanding request buffer.
 Checks a given set for a tag hit.
 If no hit, checks for an empty-way.
 If there is no empty-way, the L2 evicts from the *evict_way*.